Chaff (countermeasure): Falklands War

+Usage

+Although chaff produces large amounts of scattered reflections potentially clogging a radar display it is easily filtered by virtue of it moving relatively slowly through the sky.

+Radar can make use of the doppler effect to distinguish between chaff and target aircraft which are fast moving.

+The doppler effect only occurs for the component of velocity parallel to the radar beam.

+To overcome this in use large amounts of chaff are deployed and then the aircraft will turn so that it moves predominantly perpendicular to the radar source.
+It may also rotate to minimize its cross section exposed to the radar beam.

+This leads to aircraft being more difficult to separate from the effectively stationary chaff and is known as "notching" as radar typically incorporate a notch of low sensitivity to frequencies associated with low velocity.

+The effect is likely to be momentary against modern radar systems but can be prolonged by the use of Chill and Jaff as described below.

 JAFF and CHILL

 One of the important qualities of chaff is that it is lightweight, allowing large amounts to be carried.
 As a result, after release it quickly loses any forward speed it had from the aircraft or rocket launcher, and then begins to fall slowly to the ground.
-From the viewpoint of an enemy radar, the chaff quickly decays to zero relative velocity.
+From the viewpoint of an enemy radar, the chaff quickly decays to zero velocity.
 Modern radars use the Doppler effect to measure the line-of-sight velocity of objects, and can thus distinguish chaff from an aircraft, which continues to move at high speed.
 This allows the radar to filter out the chaff from its display.

 To counteract this filtering, the JAFF or CHILL technique has been developed.
 This uses an additional jammer broadcaster on the aircraft to reflect a signal off the chaff cloud that has the proper frequency to match that of the aircraft.
 This makes it impossible to use Doppler shift alone to filter out the chaff signal.
 In practice, the signal is deliberately noisy in order to present multiple false targets.

 In essence, the JAFF technique is a low-cost offboard decoy, moving the jammers from the launcher platform to the decoy, and using the chaff as a reflector to provide angular separation.